 “Ho said that while sheep had a long history in Chinese society, the country’s culinary past suggested the goat as the most likely animal to have been included in the zodiac.

 ‘In ancient China, people ate six types of animals – horse, cow, goat, pig, dog and chicken.
 Goat is therefore included in the zodiac, too,’ Ho said.

 Goats also had a higher status among the six animals in Chinese society, as in the past, only rich people and the aristocracy could afford to eat them.

 The Chinese word for ‘envy’ originally referred to a person salivating over a goat, Ho added.”

 There’s a reason why “Year of the Ram” has by far the most hits on Google.
-As a zodiac sign, the ram is a bold symbol that’s an alternative to the docile sheep.
+As a zodiac sign, the ram (or naughty ram as some people like to call it) is a bold symbol that’s an alternative to the docile sheep.

 Is it really so strange to insist on a single animal?
 We’re calling it the Year of the Yang which will also cover sheep-goat hybrids when they become more common and further complicate the debate..

 Image – Original source unknown